 The Company is exposed to interest rate changes primarily through (i) the variable-rate creditfacilities used to maintain liquidity, fund capital expenditures, development/redevelopment activities, and expand its real estate investment portfolio, (ii) property-specific variable-rate construction financing, and (iii) other property-specific variable-rate mortgages.
 The Company's objectives with respect to interest rate risk are to limit the impact of interest rate changes on operations and cash flows, and to lower its overall borrowing costs.
 To achieve these objectives, the Company may borrow at fixed rates and may enter into derivative financial instruments such as interest rate swaps, caps, etc., in order to mitigate its interest rate risk on a related variable-rate financial instrument.
 The Company does not enter into derivative or interest rate transactions for speculative purposes.
-At December 31, 2009, the Company had approximately \$28.9 million of mortgage loans payable and \$23.9 million of 5.2% to 6.8% per annum.
-In addition, the Company had an interest rate swaps which converted LIBOR-based variable rates to fixed annual rates ranging from 5.2% to 6.8% per annum.
+At December 31, 2009, the Company had approximately \$28.9 million of mortgage loans payable and \$23.9 million of secured revolving stabilized property credit facility subject to interest rate swaps which converted LIBOR-based variable rates to fixed annual rates ranging from 5.2% to 6.8% per annum.
 In addition, the Company had an interest rate swap applicable to anticipated permanent financing of \$28.0 million for its development joint venture project in Stroudsburg, Pennsylvania.
 On January 20, 2010, the Company paid approximately \$5.5 million to terminate interest rate swaps applicable to approximately \$23.9 million of secured revolving stabilized property credit facility as well as the interest rate swap applicable to anticipated permanent financing for its development joint venture project in Stroudsburg, Pennsylvania.

 At December 31, 2009, long-term debt consisted of fixed-rate mortgage loans payable and variable-rate debt (principally the Company's variable-rate credit facilities).
 The average interest rate on the \$610.8 million of fixed-rate indebtedness outstanding was 5.8%, with maturities at various dates through 2029.
 The average interest rate on the \$339.9 million of variable-rate debt (including \$257.7 million in advances under the Company's revolving credit facilities) was 4.4%.
 The secured revolving stabilized property credit facility matures in January 2012, subject to a one-year extension option.
 The secured revolving development property credit facility matures in June 2011, subject to a one-year extension option.
-With respect to \$151.9 million of variable-rate debt outstanding at December 31, 2009, if interest rates either increase or decrease by 1%, the Company's interest cost would increase or decrease respectively by approximately \$1.5 million per annum.
-With respect to the remaining \$188.0 of variable-rate debt outstanding at December 31, 2009, if interest rates either increase or decrease by 1%, the Company's interest credit facility, interest is based on LIBOR with a 200 bps LIBOR floor.
+With respect to \$151.9 million of variable-rate debt outstanding at December 31, 2009, if interest rates either increase or decrease by 1%, the Company's interest cost would increase or variable-rate debt outstanding at December 31, 2009, represented by the Company's secured revolving stabilized property credit facility, interest is based on LIBOR with a 200 bps LIBOR floor.
 Accordingly, if interest rates either increase or decrease by 1%, the Company's interest cost applicable on this line would increase by approximately \$1.9 million per annum only if LIBOR was in excess of 2.0% per annum.